 - X90 courses in other CoE Departments may satisfy the ME 590 requirement, such as ROB 590 and AEROSP 590.

 - International MSE Students: If you choose to elect courses that are not required for the completion of your MSE degree, the ME department will not support an extension of your visa for the purpose of completing the remainder of your degree requirements.
 Should this occur, it is possible that you will not be able to finish your ME master’s degree prior to the completion of your stay in the United States.
 To avoid this complication, please ensure that all of your elected courses are relevant to your degree.
 Likewise, the ME department will not support a reduced course load letter if the remainder of the student’s courses are not relevant to the MSE degree

 Acceptable Math List

-Any graduate engineering-related mathematics course for which MATH 215 and/or MATH 216 are prerequisites may satisfy a math requirement.
-The list below contains several commonly elected 400 level courses.
-Any 500 level or above Math course will satisfy a math requirement.
-Check the Math Department's website for more election options.
+Any graduate-level Mathematics or Statistics course may satisfy a math requirement.
+Any 400 level or above Math or Stats course will satisfy a math requirement.
+Check the Math and Stats Department websites for more election options.

 Substitutions for Math Courses

 The following courses can be used to satisfy the math requirement in place of math or statistics.